 1. Line bottom of 6″ cake tin and grease the sides.
 Sift flour, baking powder, baking soda and cocoa powder.
 Set aside.

-2. Place evaporated milk, sugar, butter in a pot and heat gently.
+2. Place evaporated milk, sugar, salt and butter (or oil) in a pot and heat gently.
 Hand whisk till butter and sugar have all melted.

 3. Let it cool for a while.
 Add in vanilla.